Mikuu177/Data-Mining/programme_and_methodology.md

 ## Project Milestones

-The project is structured around four key milestones:
+The project is structured around four key milestones, as visualized in the methodology flowchart:

 1. **M1 (End of Month 1)**: Completion of business understanding
    - Stakeholders' requirements gathered